Get Experienced Legal Representation.

 Accordingly, when finding yourself in a landlord and tenant dispute, the first determination you must make is figuring out how the property at issue is to be classified under Florida law.

-After this initial classification is made, and you figure out which part of Chapter 83 you belong into, the next point of focus will be on the rental agreement (i.e. the lease or contract) between the landlord/owner and the tenant.
+After this initial classification is made, and you figure out which part of Chapter 83 you belong into, the next point of focus will be on the rental agreement (i.e. the lease or contract) between the landlord/owner and the tenant, and whether or not that agreement was violated.

 From there, each parties’ rights, duties, and obligations will vary and can sometimes become very complex.
 Additionally, if you are unfortunate enough to have to participate in an actual eviction proceeding, there likely may be certain mandatory steps (known as “conditions precedent”) that you must take in order to ensure your rights are protected.